In this article:

 👉 The Use of Natural Clinoptilolite in Horse Feeding

-→ This Russian study shows that feeding clinoptilolite to sport horses stabilizes biochemical blood values, particularly antioxidant capacity and the concentration of fat-soluble vitamins (A, E).
-The horses exhibited improved metabolic stability during periods of stress, such as shedding their winter coat.
+→ This Russian study shows that feeding clinoptilolite to sport horses stabilizes biochemical blood parameters, especially antioxidant capacity and the concentration of fat-soluble vitamins (A, E).
+The horses showed better metabolic stability during periods of stress – such as coat change.

 2. Lang et al. (2001)